bcomnes/bret.io/src/blog/2024/open-for-work/README.draft.md

 ---

 Happy New Year!
-My contract at Socket Supply Co is wrapping up after a productive 6 months of contributions and I am starting a rare open call for work.
+I am starting a rare open call for work.

 Please check out [my resume](/cv/) to see what I've been up to and enjoy some highlights below.
 If you think any of my qualities line up with your hiring needs, [please let me know](mailto:bcomnes+ofw@fastmail.com)!